MUQADDAS-NAZEER/cloud-computing-journey/lab1-create-vm/README.md

-# 💻 Lab 01: Create a Virtual Machine on Azure
+# 💻 Lab 01: Create a Virtual Machine on Azure & Establish RDP Connection

 In this lab, I created my first virtual machine using Microsoft Azure portal.
 The objective was to understand how to provision a VM, choose a region, configure OS, and connect via RDP.